-65. The budget for Flying Start Capital schemes for the year totals £190,000.
-This comprises of slippage of £130,000 in relation to allocations for furniture and ICT at five nursery sites across Cardiff, alongside an additional grant award of £60,000 for canopies, replacement boilers and refurbishment at three further sites in 2021/22.
-It is anticipated that all works will be completed by year-end.
+66. The budget for Flying Start Capital schemes for the year totals £771,000.
+This comprises of slippage of £130,000 in relation to allocations for furniture and ICT at five nursery sites across Cardiff, alongside an additional grant award of £140,000 for canopies, replacement boilers and refurbishment at three further sites in 2021/22.
+A further grant award of £500,000 has been made by WG to support Moorland Primary.
+It is anticipated that slippage of £421,000 across schemes due to progress made on site to date.